 On May 31, 2010, starting from 3:00 pm, A. Ereditato will give a seminar entitled "Observation of events with decay topologies in the OPERA experiment".
 The seminar will take place in the "E. Fermi" auditorium of LNGS.
 It will also be given at CERN on June 4.

-Abstract The OPERA experiment at LNGS is searching in the CERN CNGS beam for the first detection of muon- to tau-neutrino oscillations in appearance mode.
+The OPERA experiment at LNGS is searching in the CERN CNGS beam for the first detection of muon- to tau-neutrino oscillations in appearance mode.
 The Collaboration has analyzed a sub-sample of the statistics collected in the 2008-2009 runs.
 We shall disclose first analysis results based on the detection of decay topologies.

 26 November 2009